Day 1 - Home Country - Departure

 Day 2 - Arrival - Antananarivo

-The Tour Manager will be waiting for you at the airport to take you to the hotel in the city-centre.
-Antananarivo is situated in the highlands and this is very noticeableas all roads slope away and are often interconnected by steps and staircases.
-The centre of the city is the Independence Square, although the square bears more resemblance to a dual carriageway run through the middle by a green strip.
+The Tour Manager will be waiting for you at the airport to take you to the hotel in the city centre.
+Antananarivo is situated in the highlands and this is very noticeable all roads slope away and are often interconnected by steps and staircases.
+The centre of the city is Independence Square, although the square bears more resemblance to a dual carriageway run through the middle by a green strip.
 It’s always busy here, but in the small streets around the centre there’s also plenty going on.
-All this is within a 5 minute walk from our hotel.
+All this is within a 5-minute walk from our hotel.
 As we’ll arrive early in the morning you’ll have plenty of time to explore the city.

 Day 3 - Antananarivo- Daytrip